 Even though the most common names for crane flies paint them as mosquito hunters, adult crane flies do not prey on mosquitoes.
 Their main source of sustenance is flower nectar.
 They are actually physically incapable of killing mosquitoes.
-The nicknames mosquito eater and mosquito hawk probably come from the fact that some crane fly larvae may feed on mosquito larvae, but this is not a regular occurrence.
-It is important to note that adult crane flies do not bite humans so, other than their annoying sound, they are harmless to both us and mosquitoes.

 These long-legged flies can, however, be harmful to plants.
 For this reason, they have acquired the status of an agricultural pest in many countries.
 Crane fly larvae often live in the very top layers of the soil and therefore eat the roots of the plants and sometimes even the leaves of the plants that are growing in this soil.
 This can not only stunt plant growth but can even kill the plants altogether.

-So, mosquito eaters do not eat mosquitos after all and, in fact, are more of a fly than a mosquito.
+Mosquito eaters do not eat mosquitos after all and, in fact, are more of a fly than a mosquito.
 Even though they do not bite us as mosquitoes do, they can be harmful to plants and, therefore, are still pests that need to be eliminated just as their nickname counterparts, mosquitos, do.

-The Lifecycle of a Crane Fly
+The lifecycle of a crane fly